 This analysis won’t focus on the actual storyline, but rather on the numerous symbols peppered throughout the film.
 There might be some spoilers in here, though.

-Sherlock Holmes contains a great deal of themes and symbols taken directly from today’s secret societies.
+Sherlock Holmes contains plenty of themes and symbols taken directly from today’s secret societies.
 They are very subtle and rarely explained in the movie, making them almost invisible to everyday viewers.
-To “educated” viewers however, those symbols can easily be recognized and placed into context.
+To “educated” viewers, however, those symbols can easily be recognized and placed into context.
 Although some of them are not historically accurate or have been modified to make them “fictional”, the presence of those themes are in perfect accord with the unprecedented wave of occult symbolism in mass media today.
 So let’s take a look at some of them.

 Black Magic Ritual